usmany/paralellData/README.md

 # paralellData
 Multidimentional data visualization using javascript and Illustrator

-I don't remember why I endded reading this wonderful article about [Paralell Coordinates](https://eagereyes.org/techniques/parallel-coordinates)Parallel Coordinates written by Robert Kosara and I wondered if I could manage to render that data using js and Illustrator CSS 3.
+I don't remember why I endded reading this wonderful article about [Paralell Coordinates](https://eagereyes.org/techniques/parallel-coordinates) written by Robert Kosara and I wondered if I could manage to render that data using js and Illustrator CSS 3.
 It turned out that I could ;).

 I couldn't use the original data linked in that article because it is organized as an array of objects and I don't know how to work with them yet.